Mrsupertag/adaos-help/README.md

 This app will be installed on our AdaOS by default after installing it in your desktop , but if anyone is willing to test this code for themselves they have to go through a few steps first.

+For Windows (Recommended):

+1. Install Flet

+     Open ur windows powershell and type this:

+       $pip install flet